-Serving You Since 1987!
-The Neill Group are New Zealand’s most cost-effective document and legal process servers.
-The Neill Group serves legal documents in Wellington and throughout New Zealand, including district court, family court and high court proceedings along with statutory demand notices, trespass notices, dissolution of marriage (divorce) and time-critical documents.
+The Neill Group are New Zealand’s most cost-effective and experienced nationwide legal process servers.
+The Neill Group serves a range of documents in Wellington and throughout New Zealand, including district court, family court and high court legal proceedings along with statutory demand notices, trespass notices, dissolution of marriage (divorce) and time-critical documents.

 The Neill Group are New Zealand’s most experienced nationwide document and process serving agency (legal document servers) with a geographical reach in every district and region of New Zealand from Kaitaia to Bluff.

 Dion Neill and his nationwide network of process servers at The Neill Group serve a range of New Zealand and international legal documents on behalf of debt collection agencies, finance companies, government departments, private individuals and many of New Zealand’s major legal firms.